wikitongues/Library-of-Congress/README.md

 5. Run `$ release [directory]` to move directory from LOC_PreRelease to LOC_Staging.

 # Notes for Fred
-Once the contents of LOC_Staging have been successfully ingested by the team at LOC, run `$ store` from within LOC_PreRelease/. to move all directories from LOC_Staging to LOC_Production.
+Once the contents of LOC_Staging have been successfully ingested by the team at LOC, run `$ store` from within `LOC_PreRelease/.` to move all directories from LOC_Staging to LOC_Production.

+`$ ltest` makes a dummy oral history folder to test scripting with.